Skip to content

 • PASSWORD: Neo4j password.
 Leave blank if not needed.

-In our example above, we can specify User and City for node tables, and LivesIn and Follows fore relationship tables:
+For the example dataset, you can import the User and City node tables, and the LivesIn and Follows relationship tables:

 CALL NEO4J_MIGRATE(